askui/askui/docs/docs/api/01-API/table-of-contents.md

   }
  ]
 ```
-You can combine filters with **the `and()` relation** and specify exactly which icon you want
+You can combine element-descriptions with **the `and()` relation** and specify exactly which icon you want.
 ```typescript
 const icons = await aui.get().icon().and().withText('user').exec()
 console.log(icons)
 ```
-The get command returns only the user icon although both elements are icons
+The get returns only the user icon although both elements are icons.
 ```text
  console output: [
   DetectedElement {